-You and your child are being invited to take part in a research study.
+You told us that you would be interested in you and your child taking part in our research study.
 Before you decide to take part in the study it is important to understand why the research is being done and what it will involve for you and your child.
 Please take time to read the following information and don't hesitate to ask us if there is anything you are unsure of or would like more information about.
+We will telephone you shortly to discuss any questions that you might have about the research study.